Diversity Corner

 Curious about diverse books

-Looking for themselves
+Searching for themselves

-Looking for their children or students
+Searching for children or students

 INTERVIEWS

-“Even people who are interested, like myself, when I'm trying to look for diverse books, they are hard to find sometimes.”
+"Even people who are interested, like myself, when I’m trying to look for diverse books, they are hard to find sometimes..”

-“I think it's a big deal, kids need to see themselves in books, You know, if you can see it, you can be it.”
+“I think it’s a big deal, kids need to see themselves in books.
+You know, if you can see it, you can be it.”

 I consolidated my findings into a representative persona.